 caused antisocial behaviour

-didn't pay your rent when you could afford to
+did not pay your rent when you could afford to

-you couldn't control the situation because of domestic abuse
+could not control the situation because of domestic abuse

-you couldn't deal with your money or tenancy because of disability, your mental health, or drug and alcohol problems
+could not deal with your money or tenancy because of disability, your mental health, or drug and alcohol problems

 Your next steps are important

 If you're a family with children or have another priority need, it can affect your rights to longer term housing if the council decide you're intentionally homeless.